Natural science does not simply describe and explain nature;

 it describers nature as exposed to our nature of questioning.

 - Werner Heisenberg

 What is space?
 What is time?
 What is inside a black hole?
 I am naturally curious and have always been fascinated by science.
-Over the years, I have become equally intrigued by humans and their ability to make meaning of space, time, ... and the world.
+Over the years, I have become equally intrigued by humans and their ability to make meaning of science and the world around them more generally.
 In my research, I study this meaning perspective to find better ways of teaching science.
 My broad interest in meaning-making processes, and I study how learners experience abstract knowledge in digital and virtual learning environments in formal and informal learning contexts.
 My broad interest in knowledge development of abstract concepts requires a multidisciplinary approach.
 Thus, I bring together perspectives from science education, physics education research, the learning sciences, cognitive linguistics, and history & philosophy of science to understand the complex processes involved in teaching and learning science.

 Inquiry-based science education is a form of instruction that promotes active learning based on posing questions and letting students search for evidence to support their ideas.
 Within LISSI (Linking Instruction in Science and Student Impact), I investigate the quality of inquiry-based activities in Norwegian middle schools.

 I conducted my PhD-research within project ReleQuant.
 ReleQuant was established to investigate novel ways of teaching Einsteinian Physics and to study students’ learning processes.
 Within ReleQuant, I developed a digital learning environment about general relativity that was launched by the Norwegian Centre for Science Education in 2018.

 Using emerging new technologies such as virtual reality applications, the OzGrav Education and Public Outreach team at Swinburne University of Technology embraces the challenge to educate students.
 During a research stay I joined the OzGrav team to study engagement with virtual reality environments at a science festival.